 • Gamma is the response curve between black and white and also has an industry defined standard that should be followed.
-Lumagen has developed a unique 11-point parametric grayscale/gamma calibration feature, which allows both grayscale and gamma to be optimized over the entire range from black to white, and not just at one or two points.
-The command format is:
+Lumagen has developed a unique 2,5,11,12 or 21 point parametric grayscale/gamma calibration feature, which allows both grayscale and gamma to be optimized over the entire range from black to white, and not just at one or two points.
+The command is: